-The Casa App uses an HD (hierarchical deterministic) Bitcoin key, which generates a new address with each transaction that's made.
-Though we generally recommend not reusing addresses, any previous addresses that you've used for that keyset can be used again to receive funds, even though the Casa App is showing you a different deposit address.
+Casa App (formerly Keymaster) uses an HD (hierarchical deterministic) Bitcoin key, which generates a new address with each transaction that's made.
+Though we generally recommend not reusing addresses, any previous addresses that you've used for that keyset can be used again to receive funds, even though your Casa App is showing you a different deposit address.

 "What happens to my UTXOs if I transfer to a new keyset?"